mietek/halcyon-website/pages/reference/index.md

 ### `download_prebuilt`
 > Arguments:  _`src_prefix src_file_name dst_dir`_

-Like [`download_original`](#download_original), but for prebuilt packages, and with no fallback.
+Like [`download_original`](#download_original), but for prebuilt layers, and with no fallback.

-If an S3 bucket is available, download the specified package from the bucket.
-Otherwise, download the file from the default _Halcyon_ public location.
+If remote storage is available, download the specified layer.
+Otherwise, download the file from the default Halcyon public location.

 Does not overwrite existing files.
 Creates the destination directory if needed.
 Returns `1` on failure.